pwrdrvr/microapps-core/packages/microapps-cdk/API.md

 RemovalPolicy override for child resources.

 Note: if set to DESTROY the S3 buckes will have `autoDeleteObjects` set to `true`

 ---

+##### `replaceHostHeader`<sup>Optional</sup> <a name="@pwrdrvr/microapps-cdk.MicroAppsProps.replaceHostHeader"></a>

+- *Type:* `boolean`
+- *Default:* true

+Replaces Host header (which will be the Edge domain name) with the Origin domain name when enabled.

+This is necessary when API Gateway has not been configured with a custom domain name that matches the exact domain name used by the CloudFront Distribution AND when the OriginRequestPolicy.HeadersBehavior is set to pass all headers to the origin.

+Note: if true, creates OriginRequest Lambda @ Edge function for API Gateway Origin

+---